rbsie/TSP-Optimization/README.rst

 Notes
 -----

 * DFJ grows exponentially and will take long for larger instances.
 I recommend using less than 20 cities for this formulation.
-For Gurobi, I implemented a lazy constraint version to speed up the solving process.
+For Gurobi, I implemented a lazy constraint version, which also works well for larger instances.
 * Gurobi runs faster than PySCIPOpt.
 To be able to use Gurobi, a licence is needed (https://www.gurobi.com/).
 However, the code will still run for small instances without a licence.